 4. DEMAT account: For trading or investing in the stock market, the DEMAT account must be opened.
 For a DEMAT account apply online to NSDL or CDSL or tell your share broker to do it for you.

 5. Choose a Share Broker: And finally, you have to choose a share broker for opening a trading account.
 Almost every nationalized bank providing brokerage facilities or you can choose a registered share broker and open a trading account with it.

 Usually, there is a slight difference between a trading account and a DEMAT account.
 The trading account is where you place offers for buying or selling orders to transact stocks while the DEMAT account is for keeping what you have purchased.

 To open and run your trading account, you will first have to finish KYC processes requiring evidence of identity, proof of address and PAN card number.

 Things to remember before choosing a stockbroker

 There is a number of brokerage firm registered in the market.
 Thus you have to option of choosing the best brokerage firm to deal with.
 Some brokers provide trading advice or research report while some do not.
-Brokering charges may differ from one to other.
+Brokering charges may differ from one to another.
 The trading software will differ.
 And, maybe, some broker will provide a limited option for trading.
 So, my recommendation is carefully to check and verify the share broker and choose that which is more suitable for you.